In this article, you will learn what lifecycle management is

 Lifecycle management is about managing the content in Happeo and making sure that stale content will be archived automatically or reviewed by owners.
 This helps to keep the information up to date, or at least get rid of the unnecessary information that no one has actively used or updated.

 Currently, the feature only affects Channels and Pages.

 - Lifecycle management is not activated by default for organisations

-- Admins can select the durations after which a page or a Channel will be considered stale, in other words not up to date.
+- Admins can select the duration after which a Page or a Channel will be considered stale, in other words not up to date

 Channels are measured by their activeness.
-If none of the following events happen during the activeness period, the Channel will be considered “stale”.
+If none of the following events happens during the activeness period, the Channel will be considered “stale”.

 - Participants added or removed